zuiderkwast/oaht/README.md

 Generics, configuration, tweaking
 ---------------------------------

 Configuration is done by defining macros prior to including `oaht.h`.
 All configuration macros are optional and have defaults.

-Though the library is generic, it can only be included once in each compilation unit.
+You can include `oaht.h` more than once to create multiple types hashtables.
+To do so, you must first undefine `OAHT_H` and redefine `OAHT_PREFIX`.
+(You may also want to redefine other macros such as `OAHT_KEY_T` and `OAHT_VALUE_T`.)

-Types of keys, values and hash function:
+Macros for user-defined types of keys, values and hash function:

+* `OAHT_PREFIX`: The prefix to use in type names and function names.
+Defaults to `oaht`.
 * `OAHT_KEY_T`: Type of the keys.
 Defaults to `int`.
 * `OAHT_VALUE_T`: Type of the values.
 Defauts to `void *`.
 * `OAHT_SIZE_T`: Type of sizes such as the number of elements in the table.
 Should be an integer type.
 Defaults to `unsigned int`.